+The rental yield of a property is a key metric for evaluating the potential return on investment for any real estate purchase.
 To calculate the rental yield on a property, you need to take the annual rental income the property will generate then divide it by the price paid for the property before multiplying the figure by 100.
 As an example, a rental property bought for £200,000 and bringing in annual rental income of £10,000 would have a 5% rental yield.
 Rather than doing the hard math, you can use an online rental yield calculator tool to quickly work out the rental yield on a property.

 How can Investors Maximise Rental Yield?